 - Practical application(s)

 Common H1 tags for these pages include terms like “101,” “ultimate guide,” or “everything you need to know about X.” Some examples include:

 - Everything You Need to Know About Recycling Plastic

 - The Ultimate Guide to Disney Theme Parks

 Here is an example of what a pillar page might look like:

-Notice the headline at the bottom “The Denim Jeans Guide.”
+Notice the headline at the bottom, “The Denim Jeans Guide.”
 It has a table of contents and links to related pages.
-After viewing a guide pillar page, the user should have a baseline understanding of the topic, as well as a clear direction of where to go to get the information they need.
+After viewing a guide pillar page, the user should have a baseline understanding of the topic and a clear direction of where to go to get the information they need.

 “What is” a pillar page

 A “what is” pillar page aims to satisfy users’ curiosity on a particular topic.
 Unlike the guide pillar page, this type of content focuses primarily on defining and explaining a term.
 Example target keywords for these pages include:

 - What is a speech pathologist